quii/learn-go-with-tests/websockets.md

 We need to pass in an `io.Writer` for the game to write the blind alerts to.

 Wouldn't it be nice if we could pass in our `playerServerWS` from before?
+It's our wrapper around our WebSocket so it _feels_ like we should be able to send that to our `Game` to send messages to.

-Give it a go
+Give it a go:

 ```go
 func (p *PlayerServer) webSocket(w http.ResponseWriter, r *http.Request) {